 Professor Sarathy's research interest is in developing sustainable energy technologies with decreased net environmental impact.
 A major thrust of research is simulating the combustion chemistry of transportation fuels.
 He develops fundamental chemical kinetic models that can be used to simulate fuel combustion and pollutant formation in energy systems.
 Engine designers then use these chemical kinetic models to achieve various performance targets using computational simulations.
 In addition, these models can be used to determine how the chemical structure of a fuel affects pollutant formation.

-Mani Sarathy is an Assistant Professor of Chemical Engineering at KAUST.
+Mani Sarathy is a Professor of Chemical Engineering at KAUST.
 He assumed his duties in March 2012.

 Mani Sarathy was previously a postdoctoral researcher in the Combustion Chemistry group at the Lawrence Livermore National Laboratory.
 During that time he held a prestigious fellowship from NSERC of Canada.